Agōn Gone Haywire in Lucian's Symposium. Quiz 2

 • Dionicus (dye-o-NĪ-kus) the physician

-• Hetoemocles (de-TEE-mo-klees), a philosopher; also Aristaenetus' neighbor (he isn't present himself, but he sends along a message)
+• Hetoemocles (he-TEE-mo-klees), another stoic philosopher, also Aristaenetus' neighbor.
+Not invited, he isn't present himself but sends along a message

 • Servants, a jester, etc.